-ANRA Quality Assurance Officer
+ANRA CRP Quality Assurance Officer

 Responsible for coordinating the implementation of the QA program.
 Responsible for writing and maintaining the QAPP and monitoring its implementation.
 Responsible for maintaining records of QAPP distribution, including appendices and amendments.
 Responsible for maintaining written records of sub-tier commitment to requirements specified in this QAPP.
-Responsible for identifying, receiving, and maintaining project quality assurance records.
+Responsible for identifying, receiving, and maintaining project QA records.
 Responsible for coordinating with the TCEQ QAS to resolve QA-related issues.
-Notifies the ANRA Project Manager of particular circumstances which may adversely affect the quality of data.
+Responsible for documenting particular circumstances which may adversely affect the quality of data.
 Coordinates and monitors deficiencies and corrective action.
 Coordinates and maintains records of data verification and validation.
 Coordinates the research and review of technical QA material and data related to water quality monitoring system design and analytical techniques.
 Conducts monitoring systems audits on project participants to determine compliance with project and program specifications, issues written reports, and follows through on findings.
-Ensures that field staff are properly trained and that training records are maintained.
+Ensures that field staff is properly trained and that training records are maintained.

+Jeremiah Poling

-Jeremiah Poling ANRA Data Manager
+ANRA Data Manager